M1NMAX/M1NMAX/README.md

 ### Hi there 👋

+Hi, I'm Jose!
+I am an engineer.
+I dedicate some of my spare time to learning about new tech and thinking about how to use it to build useful things.
+I'm currently playing with SvelteKit and TRPC.

 <!--
 **M1NMAX/M1NMAX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.